LovecraftianHorror/rofi-scripts/README.md

 # rofi-scripts

-##### A collection of scripts for [rofi](https://davedavenport.github.io/rofi/)
+A for using different search engines with [rofi](https://davedavenport.github.io/rofi/)

 ## web-search.sh

 Search the web with rofi by selecting a website and providing a query.

-## github-repos.sh
-Display all repositories connected with a GitHub user account in rofi and clone the selected repository.

-## books-search.sh
-Search your book collection with rofi.
+The websites and prompts are fully customizable.

 ## License